OrionStar25/orionstar25.github.io/_news/7_paper.md

 related_posts: false
 ---

-My first paper got accepted at the IEEE 18th International Conference on Automation Science and Engineering (CASE).
+My first paper got accepted at the IEEE 18th International Conference on Automation Science and Engineering (CASE)!